The impact of science and technology on business

 The US government decided to encourage the private aerospace initiative, and had the participation of young and creative entrepreneurs, now we all know Elon Musk and his work at the SpaceX company.

 In Mexico, this type of innovation is the exception, an example is the recent launch of the NanoConnect-2 satellite in which the government of the state of Hidalgo, UNAM and businessmen (Pastes Kikos and Liber Salus, among others) participated, being the Indian Space Research Agency which put it into orbit.
-If these efforts are sufficiently supported, there may one day be aerospace manufacturing companies.
+If these efforts are supported enough, there may one day be aerospace manufacturing companies.

 Do you want to read more about the EXATEC stories?
 This is how they managed to grow their business